Teck Resources Limited (TECK) – Don’t Believe the Hype: Check The Facts

 The top institutional shareholder in the company is Royal Bank of Canada with over 22.76 million shares valued at $413.12 million.
 The investor’s holdings represent 4.35% of the TECK Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Beutel, Goodman & Company Ltd with 14.03 million shares valued at $254.65 million to account for 2.68% of the shares outstanding.
 The other top investors are Letko, Brosseau & Associates Inc. which holds 13.53 million shares representing 2.58% and valued at over $245.5 million, while Vanguard Group, Inc. (The) holds 2.57% of the shares totaling 13.48 million with a market value of $244.59 million.

-Teck Resources Limited (NYSE: TECK) is 11.74% higher on its value in year-to-date trading and has touched a low of $5.89 and a high of $23.93 in the current 52-week trading range.
+Teck Resources Limited (NYSE: TECK) is 1.82% higher on its value in year-to-date trading and has touched a low of $6.26 and a high of $23.93 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The TECK stock was last observed hovering at around $21.62 in the last trading session, with the day’s loss setting it -1.34% off its average median price target of $24.00 for the next 12 months.
-It is also 33.0% off the consensus price target high of $30.27 offered by 20 analysts, but current levels are -1.4% lower than the price target low of $20.00 for the same period.
+The TECK stock was last observed hovering at around $18.77 in the last trading session, with the day’s loss setting it -0.29% off its average median price target of $24.66 for the next 12 months.
+It is also 38.95% off the consensus price target high of $30.27 offered by 20 analysts, but current levels are 7.6% higher than the price target low of $20.00 for the same period.

 Teck Resources Limited (TECK) Analyst Forecasts